ansible/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

-  missing-main-call                                            Syntax               Error                  Did not find a call to ``main()`` (or ``removed_module()`` in the case of deprecated & docs only modules) missing-metadata                                             Documentation        Error                  No ``ANSIBLE_METADATA`` provided missing-module-utils-basic-import                            Imports              Warning                Did not find ``ansible.module_utils.basic`` import missing-module-utils-import-c#                               Imports              Error                  No ``Ansible.ModuleUtils`` or C# Ansible util requirements/imports found missing-powershell-interpreter                               Syntax               Error                  Interpreter line is not ``#!powershell`` missing-python-doc                                           Naming               Error                  Missing python documentation file missing-python-interpreter                                   Syntax               Error                  Interpreter line is not ``#!/usr/bin/python``
+  missing-main-call                                            Syntax               Error                  Did not find a call to ``main()`` (or ``removed_module()`` in the case of deprecated & docs only modules) missing-metadata                                             Documentation        Error                  No ``ANSIBLE_METADATA`` provided missing-module-utils-basic-import                            Imports              Warning                Did not find ``ansible.module_utils.basic`` import missing-module-utils-import-csharp-requirements              Imports              Error                  No ``Ansible.ModuleUtils`` or C# Ansible util requirements/imports found missing-powershell-interpreter                               Syntax               Error                  Interpreter line is not ``#!powershell`` missing-python-doc                                           Naming               Error                  Missing python documentation file missing-python-interpreter                                   Syntax               Error                  Interpreter line is not ``#!/usr/bin/python``